docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 > Property is a subclass of [PropertyBase](propertybase.md#propertybase).
 All methods and attributes of PropertyBase, in addition to those listed below, are available when working with Property.

-#### NOTE
-JavaScript objects commonly referred to as “properties” are called “attributes” in this guide, to avoid confusion with the After Effects definition of property.
+?> **Note:** JavaScript objects commonly referred to as "properties" are called "attributes" in this guide, to avoid confusion with the After Effects definition of property.

 **Examples**